- Search The Registry

 - My Account

 *Lillie Brown was born on this date in 1931.
 She was a Black civil rights activist.

 From Troy, Ala., she was one of five daughters of a domestic worker.
 She joined the Alabama Christian Movement for Human Rights in 1956.
 When Dr. Martin Luther King Jr. brought his non-violent movement for civil rights to Birmingham, Brown joined the thousands of protesters in marches and lunch counter sit-ins.
-Police chief, Bull Connor, attempted to crush with police dogs and fire hoses.
-She was badly injured when she was struck full force by a fire hose but she refused to be taken to the hospital.
+The police chief, Bull Connor, attempted to crush with police dogs and fire hoses.
+She was badly injured when she was struck full force by a fire hose, but she refused to be taken to the hospital.

 Her pastor of 28 years, the Rev. Edsel Davis, called her a "foot soldier for justice."
 "Mama" Brown spent time in Selma working in the successful campaign to elect Selma's first Black mayor, James Perkins Jr. She also marched in Florida in 2000 to demand that the votes be counted in the presidential election.